gpetters94/Shades-of-gray-theme/README.md

 * Git version: [gtk-theme-shades-of-gray-git](https://aur.archlinux.org/packages/gtk-theme-shades-of-gray-git)

 If you want to benefit from the latest upstream changes, it makes sense to install the Git version.
-In GitHub [commits](https://github.com/WernerFP/Shades-of-gray-theme/commits/master) you can check if there are changes since the latest release that can be useful for you.
+In *GitHub* [commits](https://github.com/WernerFP/Shades-of-gray-theme/commits/master) you can check if there are changes since the latest release that can be useful for you.

 ### Installation via terminal

-You can install the git version by using this method:
+You can install the Git version by using this method:

 ```
 mkdir ~/Shades-of-gray-git